HWS

 HOUSING WITH SUPPORT (HWS)

 This program was previously known as the Domiciliary Hostel program and is now known as Housing with Support.
 The program is funded by the Ontario Ministry of Housing but is administered by the local government regions, counties and cities.
-This program is part of the Province's effort to reduce homelessness and is know as CHPI (Community Homelessness Prevention Initiative).
+This program is part of the Province's effort to reduce homelessness and is known as the CHPI (Community Homelessness Prevention Initiative).

-The specification and standards of operating are similar to those of HSC’s and are largely based on the HSC’s operation manuals.
 In many cases, residents are long-term and the Homes become their home.

 These homes are exempt from the Residential Tenancies act, 2006; the Retirement Home Act of 2007 and are Income Tax exempt if the Home is the principal residence of the operator.